centria/console/docs/part1.md

 <h3>Exercise 7: Publishing a commit</h3>
 <ol>
-<li>Push the three commits you made earlier to the master branch of the remote repository.</li>
+- Push the three commits you made earlier to the master branch of the remote repository.
-<li>Check on GitHub that you can find all the changes in the remote.</li>
+- Check on GitHub that you can find all the changes in the remote.
 </ol>